 Probably the most valuable asset to the garden is its microclimate.
 It is virtually frost free, and this, together with the mild and temperate influence of the Gulf Stream, enables many tender plants and trees to flourish.
 One of the most important of these is the Peruvian Laurel, one of the few specimens growing in England today.
 There is also a Maidenhair tree, (Ginkgo biloba) which is said to be the tallest specimen outside Kew Gardens.

-The bluebell festival this year is from Sunday 5th - Sunday 12th May 2013.
+The bluebell festival this year was from Saturday 2rd - Sunday 10th May 2015.

 Enys Trust has a new web site here .
 That is the official one while this is the unofficial one.
 We try and keep the information on this site correct but that is the official site!
 This site will have photos of the blue bells asap.